karandalvi/file_compression/README.md

 ### How do I get set up? ###
 1. Clone the project and compile all the java files.
 2. Create a text file containing one integer value (between 0 and 999999) on each line in the same directory to provide as input for the program.
-3. Run the following programs

-java performance input_filename.txt
-java encoder input_filename.txt
-java decoder encoded.bin code_table.txt
+3. Run the following programs. java performance input_filename.txt java encoder input_filename.txt java decoder encoded.bin code_table.txt